mappls-api/mappls-react-native-sdk/docs/v2.0.0/Routing-Api.md

 #### Optional Parameter
 1. `profile(string)`: Only supports MapplsGL.RestApi.DirectionsCriteria.PROFILE_DRIVING.
 2. `resource(string)`: **Below are the available value:**
-    - MapplsGL.RestApi.DirectionsCriteria.RESOURCE_DISTANCE (Default): to calculate the route & duration without considering traffic conditions.
+    - RestApi.DirectionsCriteria.RESOURCE_DISTANCE (Default): to calculate the route & duration without considering traffic conditions.
-    - MapplsGL.RestApi.DirectionsCriteria.RESOURCE_DISTANCE_ETA: to get the updated duration considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported.
+    - RestApi.DirectionsCriteria.RESOURCE_DISTANCE_ETA: to get the updated duration considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported.
 This is different from distance_matrix_traffic; since this doesn't search for a route considering traffic, it only applies delays to the default route.
-    - MapplsGL.RestApi.DirectionsCriteria.RESOURCE_DISTANCE_TRAFFIC: to search for routes considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported
+    - RestApi.DirectionsCriteria.RESOURCE_DISTANCE_TRAFFIC: to search for routes considering live traffic; Applicable for India only “region=ind” and “rtype=1” is not supported

 ### Response Parameters
 1. `responseCode(number)`: Response codes of the api.